Peter Fredriksson, Professor

 "LINDA – Longitudinal INdividual DAta for Sweden", Working Paper 2000:19, Department of Economics, Uppsala University. (with Per-Anders Edin).

 "Do Unemployment Benefits Increase Unemployment – New Evidence on an Old Question", IZA DP 3570 (with Martin Söderström).

 "Do Pre-school Interventions further the Integration of Immigrants?
 Evidence from Sweden", in Johansson, E-A (2010).
 Essays on Schooling, Gender, and Parental Leave, Economic Studies 121, Department of Economics, Uppsala University. (with Caroline Hall, Elly-Ann Johansson, and Per Johansson)

 "Income Support Systems, Labour Supply Incentives and Employment – some Cross-country Evidence", IFAU Working Paper 2009:32. (with Anders Forslund)

 "The Supply of Skills to the Teacher Profession" (with Björn Öckert)

 Current teachingCurrent teaching

-- Spring: Empirical Methods 2; Graduate Labor Economics
+- Spring: Empirical Methods 2; Graduate Labor Economics; Economics of Education (PhD)

 - Fall: Policy Analysis in Labor Economics